astro313/RXJ1131/WRITEUP/response.md

 the figure caption.

 # RESPONSE
-We have replotted the figure with different contour intervals with thinner lines and added a sentence in the caption to improve the clarity of Fig 4.
+We agree with the referee and have revised Fig. 4 by using a different contour interval for the VLA data and changed the linewidths of the contours.
+We have also updated the caption to illustrate the significance of the radio detection towards RXJ1131.